jsom1/jsom1.github.io/_summaries/assembly.md

 2. An **assembler**: it's a program that converts assembly language into machine code.
 The output of an assembler is called an object file.
 There are many assemblers, here we will use nasm (Netwide Assembler)

 3. A **linker**: it's a program that links various object files together to make an executable file.
+The linker will not be the same on Mac and on Linux, for example.

 **What is the structure of an assembly program ?**
 {:style="color:DarkRed; font-size: 170%;"}